ElenCrissy/Elencristinafurgala_12_28112021/README.md

 This repo contains all the source code to run the sports analytics dashboard SportSee.

-The home page shows 4 charts and 4 KPIs about the user's physical conditions and sport sessions.
+The homepage shows 4 charts and 4 KPIs about the user's physical conditions and sport sessions.

 ## 1. General information